 Niagara-on-the-Lake was a total surprise to me before our last visit to Canada.
 I mean, yeah, I’d heard of Niagara Falls but I’d never really heard of the town or things to do within Niagara-on-the-Lake.
 I mean, this was my biggest mistake if I’m honest and after seeing Niagara Falls, it was one of my best experiences in Ontario for sure.

 Truth be told, it’s a relatively small town but it’s packed full of character, charm and history that’ll almost have you swooning as soon as you arrive.
 I still remember rocking up at our hotel and literally jumping outta the car as quickly as possible to go for a stroll.
 I swear, If I was a cartoon, my eyes would have done that whole ‘eyes popping outta head scenario’.
 It’s just so quaint. ✨

-Now, planning a trip to Niagara-on-the-Lake is pretty easy if you’re already in the area.
+Planning a trip to Niagara-on-the-Lake is easy if you’re already in the area.
 Truth be told, I’d even say it’s one of the must-see places when you’re making the journey to Niagara Falls.
 Minus a few cars, you’ll literally feel like you’ve popped back to the 19th Century in Niagara-on-the-Lake.

 Take a look at the best things to do in Niagara-on-the-Lake.